BolajiAyodeji/Blogposts/ckaezf8w004ewc5s1gnkd5puf.md

 > Beginner developers need support.
 Learning to code is hard, especially if you're doing it alone.
 If you're learning in a traditional classroom, be sure to network with the other students.
 Do homework together.
 Discuss the problems.
 If you're learned online, it's very easy to get discouraged.
 Find chat spaces with others on a similar journey and use that space to encourage one another.
 Twitter also makes the experts accessible to you (reason #49948 why I love Twitter).
 Find the experts in whatever it is you're learning and consume their content.
 Ask them questions if you need to.
 The key is not to do it alone. ~ [Angie Jones](https://twitter.com/techgirl1908)

 The industry is increasing daily; we are all trying to learn and get better at different levels.
-A lot of developer [communities](https://bolajiayodeji.com/best-developer-communities-to-be-part-of-in-2020-ck7ugplig01a9zis174d7zrnk) are supportive and making resources available for consumption.
+A lot of developer [communities](https://blog.bolajiayodeji.com/best-developer-communities-to-be-part-of-in-2020) are supportive and making resources available for consumption.
 Ensure you are a part of this movement, consume available resources, contribute to these resources, and be a helper in any way you can.
 Thank you to all the amazing developers across the globe, creating and sharing content/ projects.
 Your contribution(s) are the pillars holding the tech ecosystem today. 🙏💙

+Lastly, don't spend your entire life waiting for the best time making that move, write that article, build that side-project, apply for that job, or ask that question today.
+The best time is always now!

+---

 > Quick note, I interview awesome women in tech on the [She Inspires](https://hashnode.com/series/she-inspires-cjt0d02lq001e7ps2wo420g15) at [Hashnode](https://hasnode.com) where I understand the current health of the tech industry, get insights from their personal and career growth, and inspire other women to become better.
 Read all past interviews [here](https://hashnode.com/series/she-inspires-cjt0d02lq001e7ps2wo420g15); trust me, it's worth your time. :)

-Don't spend your entire life waiting for the best time making that move, write that article, build that side-project, apply for that job, or ask that question today.
-The best time is always now!